-In this age of online shopping, customers often find the same product being sold at different prices on shopping websites.
+In this age of online shopping customers often find the same product being sold at different prices on shopping websites.
 Customers usually want to buy the right product at minimum cost.
-It would be useful for them if they were to have a search engine which will give them the best website to buy from.
+It would be useful for them if they were to have a search engine that will give them the best website to buy from.
 We make use of web crawlers and screen scrapers to get the price of products on shopping websites and then store it in a database with indexing.
-We aim to develop a heuristic Search engine which would accept the name(s) of the product as input and return ideal website links as output.
+We aim to develop a heuristic Search engine that would accept the name(s) of the product as input and return ideal website links as output.

-First I developed a web crawler module which would download the entire pages from shopping websites we need.
+First I developed a web crawler module that would download the entire pages from shopping websites we need.
 As a prototype, I downloaded 5 major book shopping websites in India (books.rediff.com, flipkart.com,eshop.talash.com/books, gobookshoping.com, and nbcindia.com).

 In the next module, I needed to create a user interface using JSP in which the user would enter the name of the product(s) he would like to purchase.
 The request is processed and finally, the desired results are displayed to the customer using a searcher and a price finder.
 The result would display website descriptions of those selling the requested product name.
 The user can then go to the link directly to purchase.

-Simple diagram demonstrating the concept
+A simple diagram demonstrating the concept

 Design of web crawler module

 The web crawler I wrote works by following hyperlinks on the shopping website, excluding external hyperlinks which point to other domains.
-The links are extracted from HTML content of each page by using regular expressions and Jericho HTML parser.
+The links are extracted from the HTML content of each page by using regular expressions and Jericho HTML parser.
 The process is repeated until all pages in the preferred shopping website are downloaded.

 The downloaded webpage is in HTML format.
 In the next step, we have to extract text from it.
 For that, I used an HTML parser library called Jericho.
-The downloaded pages are stored in a database along with address, text and HTML content.
-I used the latest version of an open source database called H2 for this purpose.
+The downloaded pages are stored in a database along with address, text, and HTML content.
+I used the latest version of an open-source database called H2 for this purpose.
 Next, we have to index the text column in the database in order to make searching operations faster.
-For this, I used open source Lucene text indexer which I found to be efficient.
+For this, I used open-source Lucene text indexer which I found to be efficient.
 Finally, the name of the downloaded shopping website is written in a text file for later use by the searcher.

-I was able to create a web crawler user interface from using Java.
+I was able to create a web crawler user interface using Java.
 It had options to specify the maximum number of pages to download with a progress bar indicating the status of the crawling process.
 Also, it had options to pause and resume the download.
 Many instances of this web crawler application can be initiated so that downloading websites simultaneously is possible to make use of the network bandwidth in an optimal way.
-It would run on any machine with Java runtime environment installed.
+It would run on any machine with a Java runtime environment installed.